cosmos/cosmos-sdk/STABLE_RELEASES.md

 ### Migrations

 To smoothen the update to the latest stable release, the SDK includes a set of CLI commands for managing migrations between SDK versions, under the `migrate` subcommand.
 Only migration scripts between stable releases are included.
-For the current release, **0.39 «Launchpad»** and later migrations are supported.
+For the current release, **0.42 «Stargate»** and later migrations are supported.

 ### What qualifies as a Stable Release Update (SRU)